-As a parent to two teen boys I know how incredibly overwhelming and confusing it can be when it comes to making decisions with our Teen about their next steps.
-Prior to working as a student coach, I had no idea how to determine which pathway would be the suitable one for my eldest child, who was 15 at the time.
+As a parent, I know how incredibly overwhelming and confusing it can be when it comes to guiding our son's to make decisions about their next steps.
+Prior to working as a student coach, I had no idea how to help determine which pathway would be the suitable one for my eldest son who was 15 at the time.

 on 2 May 2019

 New options for Year 11 students from 2020 and Year 12 students in 2021

 Reform follows wide-ranging reports into senior secondary vocational education and training, students will get more choice, challenging courses and a better foundation for future jobs.
 Western Australian students will have more choice in their final school years to better equip them for careers, with changes to senior secondary schooling to come into effect next year.

 'Lack of Direction and 'Motivation' are the most common issues teenagers face at school.
 After helping countless students to find their way, I have gained some invaluable insights which I think is really worth sharing with other parents so you can give your teen the guidance they need.

 Having two teenage boys myself, I know it can be both frustrating and worrying all at the same time when your teenagers just seem 'switched-off', 'disengaged' and have...

 Watching your Teen begin to lose thier sparkle can be extremely worrying for parents.
 This can be of course for many reasons however, experiencing the pressure to perform at school, the stress of exams and the anxiety most teenagers face growing into young adults is at the top of the list and quite honestly, enough to dull the brightest of sparks!